informatics-isi-edu/ermrestjs/examples/README.md

 - [**read data**](nodejs/read-data.js): This script will read the data of a given table and print its values.
 You need to specify the server, catalog, and table information to be able to run this script.

-## AngularJS
+## Browser

-In [this example](angularjs/sample.app.js), we implemented a simplified version of Chaise where it will use the defined hash fragment to find the table of interest.
+In [this example](example/sample.app.js), we implemented a simplified version of Chaise where it will use the defined hash fragment to find the table of interest.
 And then will display some data related to the given table.

-To be able to use this app properly, ERMrestJS must be installed on the same server, and its location must be specified in the `head` tag (there's a `TODO` for it in the code).
+To be able to use this app properly, ERMrestJS must be installed on the same server, and its location must be properly specified (there's a `TODO` for it in the code).